 - The huge popularity of air fryers has inspired countless recipes and hacks for users to try

 - Results can vary dramatically, depending on the food cooked – and the taste and texture may be different

-- CHOICE has tested over 15 air fryer models and rated them on cooking performance and ease of use.
+- CHOICE has tested and reviewed more than 15 air fryer models for cooking performance and ease of use

 Air fryers are all the rage right now and if you believe the internet, you can cook almost anything in them.